Chapter 8: Department of Bioengineering

 BIOE 263.
 Applications of Genome Engineering and Informatics in Mammalian System

 Advances in genome engineering technologies offer versatile solutions to systematic interrogation and alteration of mammalian genome function.
-Among them, zinc finger transcription factor nuclease (ZNF), transcription activator-like effector nuclease (TALEN) and CRSPR-associated RNA-guided Cas9 endonuclease (CRISPR/Cas9) have become major drivers for innovative applications from basic biology to biotechnology.
+Among them, zinc finger transcription factor nuclease (ZNF), transcription activator-like effector nuclease (TALEN), and CRSPR-associated RNA-guided Cas9 endonuclease (CRISPR/Cas9) have become major drivers for innovative applications from basic biology to biotechnology.
 This course covers principles and real cases of genome engineering using either ZFN/TALEN or CRSPR/Cas9-based systems.
 Key applications will be discussed comparatively to understand the advantages/disadvantages of each system better.
-In addition, informatics tools that facilitate the application design, implementation, data analysis will be covered.
+In addition, informatics tools that facilitate the application design, implementation, and data analysis will be covered.
 Prerequisites BIOE 22 or BIOL 1C or equivalent.
 (2 units)

 BIOE 267.
 Introduction to Medical Imaging

-This course will cover basics of technical aspects and clinical applications of medical imaging.
+This course will cover the basics of technical aspects and clinical applications of medical imaging.
 Practicing radiologists will introduce the students to the history of radiology and medical imaging, as well as specific modalities such as X-ray, CT, MR, ultrasound, nuclear medicine, and interventional radiology.
 A brief discussion of applications of information technology to radiology is also included.
 Also listed as BIOE 167.
 (2 units)

 BIOE 268.
 Biophotonics and Bioimaging

 This course starts with an introduction of optics and basic optical components (e.g. lenses, mirrors, diffraction grating, etc.), then focuses on light propagation and propagation modeling to examine interactions of light with biological matter (e.g. absorption, scattering).
-Other topics that will be covered in this course are: laser concepts, optical coherence tomography, microscopy, confocal microscopy, polarization in tissue, absorption, diffuse reflection, light scattering, Raman spectroscopy, and fluorescence lifetime imaging.
+Other topics that will be covered in this course are laser concepts, optical coherence tomography, microscopy, confocal microscopy, polarization in tissue, absorption, diffuse reflection, light scattering, Raman spectroscopy, and fluorescence lifetime imaging.
 Graduate students will prepare a presentation/report on one of the state-of-the-art biophotonics technologies.
 Also listed as BIOE 168.
 Prerequisite: PHYS 33.
 (4 units)

 BIOE 268L.
 Biophotonics and Bioimaging Laboratory